yuyang339/cs140e-21spr/labs/5-digital-analyzer/PRELAB.md

      and  that you can attach both pi's at once to your laptop.
   2. Make sure you have female-to-female wires to hook both pi's together.

-Do these measurements:

-  1. We will be measuring cycles, so (1) figure out how many cycles per second our A+ pi's can execute and (2) how many nanoseconds per cycle.
-Write some code to verify this using `timer_get_usec()` and `cycles_cnt_read()`.

-  2. Measure the cycle cost of various operations such as: (1) the cost of a GPIO load, (2) the cost of a GPIO store, and (3) the cost of getting the current cycle.

 Assembly background: